A Natural Bias for Language Generation Models

 \section{Introduction}

-\Clara{TODO for ACL submission \begin{itemize} \item add description about finetuning experiments \item restack MT exps \item remove last paragraph of sec.
-2 for space \item add alc graphs for all of training to appendix \item motivate behavior with psycholinguistics? \end{itemize}} Consider the structure of a number of core tasks in natural language processing (NLP): predicting the next word following a given context.
-If asked to make this prediction, most people would use their existing knowledge of morphology, syntax, semantics, and pragmatics to reason about which words would provide a logical and coherent continuation.
-But what if you did not understand the context --- for example, if you did not know the language?
-In the absence of such context, the optimal prediction would be the language's most frequent word.
-In fact, optimally one would predict each word to occur according to its (unigram) frequency.
-This is precisely the behaviour we see in neural language generation models during their early training stages \cite{chang-bergen-2022-word} --- when they have not yet learnt the relevant syntactic and semantic knowledge about the language.
+Consider the structure of a number of core tasks in natural language processing (NLP): predicting the next word following a given context.
+What if you did not understand the context -- for example, if you did not know the language?
+In the absence of such knowledge, the optimal prediction would be the language's most frequent word.
+In fact, optimally one would predict each word according to its (unigram) frequency.\footnote{Notably, void of contextual clues, models of human language processing \cite{morton1969interaction} would default to similar strategies.
+A word's frequency also influences its age of acquisition \cite{gilhooly1980age,catriona1997age}, and the time taken to produce it in speech \cite{effects_1998,ZEVIN20021}.} This is precisely the strategy that neural language models have been empirically observed to employ during early training stages \cite{chang-bergen-2022-word} -- before they have learnt a language's syntax or semantics.\looseness=-1